Tow Law Millennium Primary School

 • Review the support and progress

 The resources we use to support children with SEN depend upon their needs and they are allocated on an individual basis.
-Once your child has been identified as SEN, their needs will be assessed and targets and outcomes will be identified.
+Once your child has been identified as SEN, their needs will be assessed and outcomes will be identified.
 It is the responsibility of the SENCO to ensure that the resources that are required are made available and that staff are aware of their individual needs.
 We are very flexible in our approach and we constantly monitor and evaluate the effectiveness of our interventions and the provision that we provide.

 • School-based CPD – systems and procedures, staff audit, staff planning and agreed action points.

-• Supporting children with ASD.
+• Supporting children with ASD and ADHD.

 • Staff Training: will vary each year depending upon the needs of the children.